Skip to content

 Your Role in Creating Safe & Inclusive Learning Environments

-Every licensed educator, administrator, and superintendent in Minnesota has a legal and ethical responsibility to protect the human rights, dignity, and safety of all students—especially immigrant and English Learner (EL) students, who may face heightened risks due to shifting federal policies, immigration enforcement concerns, and ongoing systemic inequities.
+Every licensed educator, administrator, and superintendent in Minnesota has a legal and ethical responsibility to protect the human rights, dignity, and safety of all students, including undocumented students.

 Educators are empowered by federal and state laws and the Minnesota Professional Educator Licensing Standards Board (PELSB) Code of Ethics to act as leaders, advocates, and defenders of students’ rights.
 These frameworks provide the authority and tools you need to:

-- Maintain schools as sensitive locations under ICE policy, free from federal enforcement without judicial warrants.
+• Maintain schools as safe and supportive spaces for all students, free from federal enforcement without judicial warrants.

 Current Legal Frameworks & PELSB Ethical Standards